ABCD-LINK: Annotation Bootstrapping for Cross-Document Fine-Grained Links: Abstract

 \section{Abstract}

-Understanding fine-grained relations between documents is crucial for many application domains.
-However, the study of automated assistance is limited by the lack of efficient methods to create training and evaluation datasets of cross-document links.
-To address this, we introduce a new domain-agnostic framework for selecting a best-performing approach and annotating cross-document links in a new domain from scratch.
-We first generate and validate semi-synthetic datasets of interconnected documents.
-This data is used to perform automatic evaluation, producing a shortlist of best-performing linking approaches.
-These approaches are then used in an extensive human evaluation study, yielding performance estimates on natural text pairs.
-We apply our framework in two distinct domains -- peer review and news -- and show that combining retrieval models with LLMs achieves 78\% link approval from human raters, more than doubling the precision of strong retrievers alone.
-Our framework enables systematic study of cross-document understanding across application scenarios, and the resulting novel datasets lay foundation for numerous cross-document tasks like media framing and peer review.
-We make the code, data, and annotation protocols openly available.\footnote{\href{https://github.com/UKPLab/arxiv2025-ABCD-Link}{https://github.com/UKPLab/arxiv2025-ABCD-Link}}
+Understanding fine-grained links between documents is crucial for many applications, yet progress is limited by the lack of efficient methods for data curation.
+To address this limitation, we introduce a domain-agnostic framework for bootstrapping sentence-level cross-document links from scratch.
+Our approach (1) generates and validates semi-synthetic datasets of linked documents, (2) uses these datasets to benchmark and shortlist the best-performing linking approaches, and (3) applies the shortlisted methods in large-scale human-in-the-loop annotation of natural text pairs.
+We apply the framework in two distinct domains – peer review and news – and show that combining retrieval models with LLMs achieves a 73\% human approval rate for suggested links, more than doubling the acceptance of strong retrievers alone.
+Our framework allows users to produce novel datasets that enable systematic study of cross-document understanding, supporting downstream tasks such as media framing analysis and peer review assessment.
+All code, data, and annotation protocols are released to facilitate future research.\footnote{\href{https://github.com/UKPLab/eacl2026-abcd-link}{https://github.com/UKPLab/eacl2026-abcd-link}}